Ughijiro/edge-ai-plastic-detector/README.md

 # Edge AI Plastic Waste Detector

-A real-time computer-vision system that detects floating plastic waste, decides what to do, drives actuators on a Raspberry Pi (servo / LED / buzzer), and logs every event for a live dashboard.
+A real-time computer-vision system that detects floating plastic waste, decides what to do, drives actuators on a Raspberry Pi (servo / LED / buzzer), and logs every event to AWS for a live dashboard.
 The YOLOv8 model runs on a laptop (the "brain"); the Raspberry Pi performs the physical action (the "hands").

 ## What It Does